benalexkeen/Introduction-to-linear-programming/README.md

 It has great applications in the field of operations management but can be used to solve a range of problems.

-Leonard Kantrovich was awarded the 1975 Nobel Price in Economics for the optimal allocation of resources using linear programming.
+Leonard Kantrovich was awarded the 1975 Nobel Prize in Economics for the optimal allocation of resources using linear programming.

 Examples of problems that can be solved by linear programming include:
 * Scheduling - Rota or Factory scheduling to meet production/workload demands